Base erosion and profit shifting (BEPS)

 Brazil is the home to an increasingly complex and overly bureaucratic tax system, with several different ancillary obligations and different types of taxes, which have traditionally led to a significant cost for tax compliance that is not mirrored in other jurisdictions.

 As a result, a tax reform has always been discussed, but it was not until 2019 and with a new presidential term starting that such discussions got more tangible.
 Current proposals include suggestions for both direct and indirect taxes in all federative levels, with the main drivers being the reduction of the corporate income tax (CIT) in exchange for dividend taxation at source, while for indirect taxes the simplification and/or combination of several taxes is the focus.

-On the other hand, measures such as reduction of the CIT rate and reintroduction of WHT for dividends can be achieved through a simpler legislative process; however, the current environment is still heavily driven by uncertainty on the outcome of such proposals, and it is currently very difficult to determine and/or predict the expected impacts.
+On the other hand, measures such as reduction of the CIT rate and reintroduction of WHT for dividends can be achieved through a simpler legislative process; however, the current environment is still heavily driven by uncertainty on the outcome of such proposals, and it is currently very difficult to determine and/or predict the expected timing and impacts.